myvotemyimpact/myvotemyimpact.github.io/_posts/20XX-XX-XX-example.md

 ## Title 2
 ### Title 3

-{: .box-warning} To copy this example file, click the 'raw' button above here, select the text and copy it.
+__To copy this example file, click the 'raw' button above here, select the text and copy it.__

-{: .box-warning} To edit this example file, click the pencil in the right-upper corner, and save the file by clicking the commit button down in the page.
+__To edit this example file, click the pencil in the right-upper corner, and save the file by clicking the commit button down in the page.__

 _italics_
 __bold__